 The second running example from [4] describes a system with one processor and two hard drives which are united into one RAID unit shown in Figure 2.
 The system is down if either the processor or both disk drives fail.
 Additionally, the system can be under maintenance.
 The times are modeled by seven clock processes: Failure times for the hard drives are distributed according to the clock processes c_1 and c_2 , respectively.
-Failure and maintenance times for the processor are modeled by the process p that has two classes: Class a indicates a failure, class b indicates a maintenance.
+Failure and maintenance times for the processor are modeled by the process p that has two classes: Class p indicates a failure, class p indicates a maintenance.
 Note, that the system can be under maintenance only if both disk drives are working, otherwise it requires the more time consuming repair.
-The repair times for disks are modeled by r_d .
-The maintenance time is modeled by r_m .
-As described in [4] the process p is modeled by an PHD with two classes, c_1 and c_2 are modeled by ME distributions and the processes r. are described by Erlang distributions.
-In the following we will give MRAP descriptions for all clock processes that are equivalent to the mentioned distributions and then show how matrices \mathbf{H}^{D} and \mathbf{H}^{N} can be constructed that describe the complete automaton as an MRAP.
+The repair times for disks are modeled by the clock processes p and p.
+If the system is down the repair time is modeled by p and p are modeled by Erlang distributions.
+In the following we will give MRAP descriptions for all clock processes that are equivalent to the mentioned distributions and then show how matrices \mathbf{H}^D and \mathbf{H}^N can be constructed that describe the complete automaton as an MRAP.